-the default server.

-The default server is defined in the XNet network page of the Remote Installer.

-- the original location where the clip was previously stored, provided that it is still available. - one of the EVS video servers with GigE address present on the network.
-A submenu is available from each EVS video server to select the server page where you can restore the clip.
+- the default server, if the user has the right to restore to.
+The default server is defined in the XNet network page of the Remote Installer. - the original location where the clip was previously stored, provided that it is still available, and if the user has the right to restore to. - one of the EVS video servers for which the user has the right to restore to.
+A submenu is available from each EVS video server to select the server page where vou can restore the clip.